divine016/zuri/README.md

 # zuri
- this si for the projects in html and css givenby zuri
+ this is for html and css